-The Shih Tzu history is an interesting one, however maybe somewhat obscure.
+The history of the Shih Tzu is an interesting one, however somewhat controversial.

 It is believed the ancestors of the modern Shih Tzu may have originated from Tibet as early as 600 AD, and are one of the oldest dog breeds in the world.

-Some people think the Shih Tzu was created by crossing Lhasa Apso's, which I can totally see, with Pekinese, while others adamantly disagree.
+Some people think the Shih Tzu was created by crossing Lhasa Apso's, (if you have ever seen an Apso you will definitely see this resemblance) with Pekinese, while others adamantly disagree.

-Huge stone lion dogs, like the one here, guarded palace doors, many temples and public buildings.
+Huge stone lion dogs, like the one you see here, guarded palace doors, many temples and public buildings.

 Although the history of Shih Tzu is not entirely clear, what is known is that they were highly valued by the Empress Dowager Cixi, the most important woman in Chinese history, during her reign in the 19th century, and she instructed the court eunuchs to maintain their breeding until her death in the early 1900’s.